hdShang/arxiv-daily/docs/cs-RO/2025-11-19/papers/251115200v2-viral-visual-sim-to-real-at-scale-for-humanoid-loco-manipulation.md

 ---
 layout: default
-title: VIRAL: Visual Sim-to-Real at Scale for Humanoid Loco-Manipulation
+title: "VIRAL: Visual Sim-to-Real at Scale for Humanoid Loco-Manipulation"
 ---

 # VIRAL: Visual Sim-to-Real at Scale for Humanoid Loco-Manipulation